-Miriam J. Kelley African Scholarship Grant Program for African Students 2018/2019 – Michigan State University
+Miriam J. Kelley African Scholarship Program 2019/2020 for African Students – Michigan State University

-This award is intended to encourage MSU African students (woman are strongly urged to apply) to study at MSU and in turn make a contribution to the development of their country.
+This award is intended to encourage MSU African students (women are strongly urged to apply) to study at MSU and in turn make a contribution to the development of their country.

 Eligible Countries: African countries